github/opensource.guide/_articles/best-practices.md

 ### Share the workload

-If your project has other regular contributors, ask them for help in reducing your workload.
+If your project has other regular contributors, ask them for the help you need.
 Recognize regular contributors and formalize their roles in your project.
 Make it clear early on in your CONTRIBUTING file how others can grow into leadership roles if they wish.

 For example, Jekyll is experimenting with the idea of [affinity team captains](https://github.com/jekyll/jekyll/pull/5273) to triage issues and review pull requests.
 Affinity teams help distribute the work, while captains ensure that someone is responsible and decisions are made efficiently.